 “That was the journey of how I brought the worlds together,” Gehrung explains.
 “It was really like the two things coming together, and then figuring out how we can use these technologies to find patients much earlier in the cancer pathway.”

 Gehrung calls esophageal cancer “a silent killer.”
 That’s because 7 out of 10 patients who are diagnosed with it are at a late stage, and less than 15% of them will survive for more than 5 years.
 Cyted uses its Cytosponge test to diagnose it, in which patients swallow a small capsule that’s attached to a tether that makes its way into the stomach.
-When the capsule dissolves, a small piece of foam-like material expands and takes panoramic images of the gastrointestinal tract, without the need for anesthesia or sedation, unlike the typical endoscopy.
+When the capsule dissolves, a small piece of foam-like material expands and collects cell samples from the esophagus, without the need for anesthesia or sedation, unlike the typical endoscopy.
 In just two and a half years in business, Cyted has performed the test on more than 12,000 patients in order to screen them for esophageal cancer, and the data from those patients improves the algorithm.